wordsforthewise/nate-g/_posts/2015-09-29-DIY-air-quality-device.md

 ---

 ### Summary

 You can make a DIY air quality monitor (AQM) for about $20.
 You can add internet datalogging for another few bucks.
 This will give you a rough measurement of the air quality of your environment, and can help you determine if you should do anything about it (get an air filter, etc).

+### Background

+Tiny particles in the air, generated from cars, trucks, powerplants, industry, and even cooking at home, are causing cancer, heart attacks, and premature death among other ailments.
+It's only getting worse as our population grows and demands more transportation and energy.
+Particularly dangerous are the tiny particulates less than 10 microns in size, especially those less than 2.5 microns in diameter (PM2.5).
+These are about 100 times smaller than the width of a human hair, and can pass directly into the bloodstream, increasing risks for diseases like cancer and heart disease, among other things.
+An increase in concentration of PM2.5 by 10 ug/m3 (micrograms per meter cubed) equates to a 36% increase in lung cancer!
+The national average of PM2.5 in the US is about this value.

+The scary thing is, the exhaust from combustion engines (cars, trucks, lawnmowers, weedwhackers, farm and industry equipment) actually spews a TON of very tiny particles that are very difficult and expensive to detect.

+In the summer of 2014, I started having sinus headaches and other sinus/mucuous issues.

 ### Parts